 Any strange markings that are unusual?
 Extra toes?
 Those are polydactyl cats and quite memorable.
 It should always be mentioned!

-You can usually guess if a cat is a young cat or an older cat, but after a year old until they hit ten years old or more, it’s difficult to guess.
+You can usually guess if a cat is a young cat or an older cat, but after a year or two old, until they hit ten years old or more, it’s difficult to guess.
 But be sure to say “young cat” or “old cat” in a post, or older kitten, so that it gives some reference.

 4. Check for a Microchip

-The most obvious way to check if a cat is a lost pet is to have her scanned for a microchip if she doesn’t have a collar.
+The most obvious way to check if a cat is a lost pet is to have her scanned for a microchip.
 This can be done at shelters or vet clinics in your area.
-If she does have a microchip, and it’s properly registered bingo!
+If she does have a microchip, and it’s properly registered?
+Bingo!

 Be sure to ask shelter staff if the cat has already been fixed or not!
 They should be able to tell easily with the male cats.
-With females, they have to check for the tattoo a lot of places use by shaving their bellies.
+With females, they have to check for the tattoo a lot of places use by shaving their bellies or possibly more invasive measures.
 Also ask them to guess their age, which they can do by checking their teeth.
 This is an estimate only, but might help you describe this found cat online.